Education

 A reverse mortgage lets Canadian homeowners aged 55 and older borrow against the equity in their home — without making any monthly mortgage payments.
 Instead of you paying the bank, the bank pays you.
 The loan, plus accumulated interest, is repaid only when you sell your home, move out permanently, or pass away.

 It is not a government program.
 It is not charity.
-It is a private lending product offered by four companies in Canada, each regulated by federal or provincial financial authorities.
+It is a private lending product offered by five companies in Canada, each regulated by federal or provincial financial authorities.
 Your name stays on the title of your home for the entire duration of the loan.
+Because proceeds are a loan and not income, they are tax-free and do not affect your OAS, GIS, or CPP.

 How a Reverse Mortgage Differs from a Regular Mortgage